Who can compete with quantum computers? Lecture notes on quantum inspired tensor networks computational techniques: Tensor networks: basic notation and operations

 A tensor network is simply a collection of tensors where some of the indices are contracted.
 The following tensor network, for instance, evaluates to a number.
 After one has performed the internal summations over all indices, a single number remains:

-The following tensor network evaluates to a matrix: it has two free indices, which are not summed upon, and are also referred to as physical indices.
+The following tensor network evaluates to a matrix: it has two free indices, which are not summed over, and are also referred to as physical indices.

 More generally, a tensor network is an undirected graph where, on each node, stands a tensor of a degree equal to the number of edges of the node plus the number of physical indices.
 There are many more interesting tensor networks than the above two trivial examples, and we will see some of them in the course of these lectures.
 Contracting a tensor network is easy in some cases (as we shall see), but can be exponentially difficult in others.
 Finding the best order in which to execute the various contractions is, in general, a difficult (NP-complete) problem.
 We will also see several examples where the order in which one performs the contractions is crucial to keep the computational complexity minimal.
-For instance, in the following example (we take all the bond dimensions to be equal to $D$), doing the contraction vertically first is a bad idea: .
-It is much better to start from the top, contract horizontally, and proceed step by step to the bottom: .
+So, a common game when designing tensor network algorithms is to look at the algorithmic complexity of the different steps to decide on the best strategy.
+For instance, in the following example (we take all the bond dimensions to be equal to $D$), doing the contraction vertically first is a bad idea: (the CPU scaling above is $D^5$ but it would be $D^{21}$ for an MPS with $20$ tensors).
+It is much better to start from the top, contract horizontally, and proceed step by step to the bottom: (the CPU scaling above is $D^4$ and would remain $D^{4}$ for an MPS with $20$ tensors).
 There are two metrics to look for when contracting a tensor network: the computational time (CPU) and the memory footprint (RAM).
 Sometimes one can trade some of one resource for the other \cite{ayral2023}.